3mcd/javelin/docs/ecs.md

 }
 ```

 Components are versioned as alluded to earlier. `world.mut` simply increments the component's version.
-If you are optimizing query performance and want to conditionally mutate a component (i.e. you are using a generic query), you can manually call `world.mut(component)` to obtain a mutable reference, e.g.:
+If you are optimizing query performance and want to conditionally mutate a component, you can manually call `world.mut(component)`, e.g.:

 ```js
 import { query } from "@javelin/ecs"